-Because the LWI addressed wetlands within the 2006 UGB, it did not include two large concentrations of hydric soils located northeast and east of the 2006 UGB on predominantly Class IV agricultural soils.
-These "farmed" wetlands are located along Vaughn Road northeast of the 2006 UGB, and generally south of Feryer Park Road east of the 2006 UGB.
+Because the LWI addressed wetlands within the existing UGB, it did not include two large concentrations of hydric soils located northeast and east of the UGB on predominantly Class IV agricultural soils.
+These "farmed" wetlands are located along Vaughn Road northeast of the current UGB, and generally south of Feryer Park Road east of the UGB.